 Pass cursor over image to read details.

 ing's generalized representation of the Rocky Mountains, copied from Aaron Arrowsmith's map of 1802, emphasized prominent landmarks on the road that Indians traveled along the eastern front of the range.
-Many Indians of many nations traveled this road, now known as the "Old North Trail," but the information came to Arrowsmith indirectly from a Blackfoot chief in 1801, so the names they bear probably are Blackfoot names, even if originally adapted from other road travelers.
+Many Indians of many nations used this road, now known as the "Old North Trail," but the information came to Arrowsmith indirectly from a Blackfoot chief in 1801, so the names they bear probably are Blackfoot names, even if originally adapted from other road users.
 King showed the Rocky Mountains as a single chain lying across the 115th meridian, extending northward from about 46° north latitude, only about 200 miles south of the present international boundary between the U.S. and Canada, at 49° north.

 But while the geography of the Rocky Mountains below 46° north was, as King scribed on his map, still "Conjectural," the geographic features he showed north of that were only rumored — second- third- and fourth-hand hearsay, and maybe some scribbled conjectures.
 Thus, although it is tempting to speculate on possible correspondences between the western rivers, mountains and landmarks King drew and those we now know by name and place, the results are of dubious value.

 The real lesson is more personal.
-Anyone who has journeyed into places unknown, whether on the far side of the world, across the continent, or on the other side of town, has had the same sort of experiences as Lewis and Clark.
+Anyone who has journeyed into personally unfamiliar places, whether on the far side of the world, across the continent, or on the other side of town, has had the same sort of experiences as Lewis and Clark.
 We ask directions of an accommodating stranger.
 Perhaps we're given a little sketch map of the route to take, and we're sent on our way with a friendly "You can't miss it!"
 Sooner or later we're all caught up in some metaphrase, some little epitome, of Lewis and Clark's day-by-day, step-by-step odyssey through the Northwest's mountain barrier.
 We learn, too, that the discovery of the way is part of the picture of the place.1

 Evans's Four Chains